-Fundus photography can be extremely useful in the detection and monitoring of various medical conditions, including glaucoma, high blood pressure, multiple sclerosis, and more.
-Specifically, fundus photography refers to a process that involves taking high-quality photos of the retinas using the eye’s own reflective properties.
+Eye care practitioners know that fundus photography can be extremely useful in the detection and monitoring of medical conditions, including glaucoma, high blood pressure, and multiple sclerosis.
+The process involves high-quality photos of the retina using the eye’s own reflective properties.
 Key to any comprehensive eye exam, fundus photography is completely painless for the patient, doesn’t typically require dilation of the pupils, and delivers extremely detailed and accurate results.

 Determining Medical Necessity

-Different insurance companies may vary slightly in what they consider a medical necessity, but in general, most carriers will deem fundus photography medically necessary in situations where the results of the comprehensive exam have a direct impact on the management or treatment of the patient.
-Most commonly, a medical necessity is generally granted when diagnosis or tracking progression of the following:
+Insurance companies may vary in what they consider a medical necessity.
+Fundus photography is deemed medically necessary if the results are predicted to have a direct impact on the management or treatment of the patient.
+Medical necessity is usually granted when eye care practitioners diagnose or track the progression of the following:

 - Carcinoma in situ of the eye